Having an anaesthetic

 Preparing your child

 It is important that your child's stomach is as empty as possible during their operation or investigation.
-If food is in the stomach while having a general anaesthetic, your child is at a higher risk of being sick while unconscious – this could lead to complications.
+If food is in their stomach while having a general anaesthetic, your child is at a higher risk of being sick while unconscious.
+This could lead to complications.

-Your admission letter and staff at the pre-assessment clinic will discuss with you the time when your child should have their last food and drink before the investigation or operation.
+Your admission letter and staff at the pre-assessment clinic will explain the time your child can have their last food and drink before the investigation or operation.
 For more information, download our leaflet Your child's general anaesthetic (PDF 77Kb).

-You will be seen by an anaesthetist on the day of surgery, where they will talk you through the anaesthesia procedure again and answer any questions you may have.
+On the day of surgery, an anaesthetist will talk you through the procedure again and answer any questions you have.

 You will be able to go with your child to the anaesthetic room, which is next to the theatre where they are having their operation.
 Once they have fallen asleep, a nurse will take you back to the ward.